vijaydas/webapi-i-guided/README.md

 Guided project for **Web API I** module.

-In this project students will learn how to create a very simple Web API using `Node.js` and `Express`.
-They will be introduced to server-side `routing` and how to use global `middleware`.
+In this project we will learn how to create a very simple Web API using `Node.js` and `Express`, and cover the basics of `server-side routing` and using global `middleware`.

 The code for the guided project will be written in a single file for simplicity.
 We'll see ways to structure an API to make it more maintainable in upcoming lectures.